-- preassembled stator unit
+- stator unit (preassembled)

-- rotor
+- rotor and rotor nut

 - regulator/rectifier

-- electronic ignition coil

-- high tension cable for dirtbike purposes
+- ignition coil and high tension cable

-- blue wire for killswitch
+- cables: blue

 - cable binders

-- 2 hex screws
+- 3 screws M5

-- 1 washer

-- To disangage the new rotor again, you need a puller M27x1,25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine. - Disconnect your battery and take it out of the motorcycle.
-Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without.
-You will still have to replace all lightbulbs to 12 volt ones.
-The horn may stay at 6 volts.
-For driving without battery, please observe our information on driving without battery.
+- To disengage your new rotor again, you will need a puller M27x1,25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

-- Disconnect the cables from your old generator and remove it.
-Unscrew the old stator and take it off the engine.
-Pull the rotor off, you will need a puller screw for this. - Take the woodruff key from the crank.
+- Disconnect all wires to the old magneto and take those parts off. - Take the woodruff key from the crank.
 You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on the assembly. - Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.
+Please do not forget to do so, otherwise you will have trouble later on the assembly.
+(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.)